jbc-cp/csc202-assignments/projects/3/ass3a.md

 A Huffman Tree or HTree is a binary tree of HNode's and HLeaf's.

-* An HNode contains an occurrence count for that tree, a charater, and a left and a right HTree.
+* An HNode contains an occurrence count for that tree, a character, and a left and a right HTree.
 An HLeaf contains only a character and an occurrence count.